Bol Processor ‘BP3’ and its PHP interface

 • You can create subfolders of the current output folder.
 For example, if the current output is set to "my_output", create "my_output/todays_folder".
 The interface automatically replaces spaces with '_' as these may be unwanted on some systems.

-👉 The Bol Processor interface can be displayed in both dark and light modes: see an example of dark mode.
+👉 The Bol Processor interface can be displayed in both dark and light modes.
 There is an icon in the top right corner to switch between these modes.
-Only light mode images are shown on this website.

 Produce items